shawjitesh/LeetCode75/README.md

 - **Difficulty**: Medium
 - **Note**: Efficient recursive backtracking solution that systematically explores all possible letter combinations using the classic choose-explore-unchoose pattern

+### Trie Problems
+#### 1. Implement Trie (Prefix Tree)
+- **Problem**: Implement a Trie data structure that supports inserting, searching, and checking if a string starts with a given prefix
+- **Approach**: Tree data structure with nodes containing arrays of child nodes (one for each letter) and an end-of-word flag
+- **Time Complexity**: O(m) for insert, search, and startsWith - where m is the length of the word/prefix
+- **Space Complexity**: O(ALPHABET_SIZE × N × M) - where N is the number of words and M is the average length of words
+- **Difficulty**: Medium
+- **Note**: Efficient prefix tree implementation with separate TrieNode class.
+Supports applications like autocomplete, spell checking, and prefix matching.
+Each node contains 26 children (for lowercase letters a-z) and a boolean flag indicating end of word.

 ## 📚 Good to Know

 ### Project Structure